F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

 ## Introduction

-This solution uses a Cloud Formation Template to launch a 2-NIC deployment of a BIG-IP VE in an Amazon Virtual Private Clould.
+This solution uses a Cloud Formation Template to launch a 2-NIC deployment of a BIG-IP VE in an Amazon Virtual Private Cloud.
 In a 2-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the second interface is connected into the Amazon networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

 This solution provides two different template options:
   - **BYOL**<br>